How Long Do Panic Attacks Last And What Are the Best Ways To Manage Them?

 Learn how to take control and manage panic attacks effectively

-A panic attack is a sudden, extreme sense of fear and anxiety that comes on without warning.
+A panic attack is a sudden, extreme sense of intense fear and anxiety that comes on without warning.
 There may be an obvious trigger, or it may happen out of nowhere.
 The symptoms that make up a panic attack can range from distressing to outright terrifying, especially when they occur.
 Symptoms of a panic attack can include:

 • Racing heartbeat